dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 <script type="text/x-mathjax-config">

     MathJax.Hub.Config({
         tex2jax: {
         skipTags: ['script', 'noscript', 'style', 'textarea', 'pre'],
         inlineMath: [['$','$']]
         }
     });

 </script>

 # How to Boost Barcode Read Rate

-This article describes how the Dynamsoft Barcode Reader SDK (hereafter referred to as "DBR") is designed and how to adjust parameters to achieve a high barcode [read rate](#read-rate).
-Do bear in mind that [accuracy](#accuracy) and [speed](#speed) may not be ideal when read rate is the first priority.
+There are 3 basic metrics for measuring the performance of a barcode reader application: **speed**, **accuracy** and **read-rate**.
+The Dynamsoft Barcode Reader SDK (DBR) has been carefully designed to have excellent performance in all three of these metrics.
+In this article, we try to investigate all the possible methods you can take to let DBR focus on **read-rate**.

+As the ultimate guide on how to configure DBR to realize its full potential on read rate, we will go through 3 barcode reading processes, strengthening image features before localization, localizing barcode zones and decoding a barcode zone, and all the parameters can be customized during these processes.

+> The following shows the definition of the three metrics.
+>
+> $ Speed = \frac{Number~of~All~Decoded~Barcode~Results}{Total~Time~Consumed} $
+>
+> $ Accuracy = \frac{Number~of~Correctly~Decoded~Barcode~Results}{Number~of~All~Decoded~Barcode~Results} $
+>
+> $ Read~Rate = \frac{Number~of~All~Decoded~Barcode~Results}{Number~of~All~Target~Barcodes} $
+>
+> Do bear in mind that, if one of these metrics is prioritized, the other two may not be ideal.

 ## Strengthen Image Features for Localization
 Barcode zones are detectable by taking advantage of features of different barcode formats.
 For example, linear barcode is consist of several parallel lines, finding such an area with group of lines, a liner barcode zone is detected.
-But in some cases, these features may not be obvious or good enough to be detectable, we can customize the following processings to enhance barcode zone features before localization.
+But in some cases, these features may not be obvious or good enough to be detectable, so DBR will firstly go through the following processes to enhance barcode zone features before localization.

 ### Optimize the Conversion from Colour Image to Grayscale
-When converting a colour image to grayscale, the colour space and weights of each colour channel used directly affect the quality of the grayscale image.
+If the original image is a colour image, DBR will convert it to grayscale.
+When doing that, the colour space and weights of each colour channel used directly affect the quality of the grayscale image.
 By default, DBR uses RGB space and automatically calculates the weights of three channels.
 To get a high quality grayscale image, you can also adjust the colour space and weight of channels by parameter [ColourConversionModes]({{ site.parameters_reference }}colour-conversion-modes.html).
 For example, if your image has a barcode on red background, setting `BlueChannelWeight, GreenChannelWeight and RedChannelWeight` to `0, 0 and 1000` will return a better grayscale than `300, 300 and 400`.

-[GrayscaleTransformationModes]({{ site.parameters_reference }}grayscale-transformation-modes.html) is a parameter to control the colour mode of the barcode on grayscale image.
-The barcode on an image usually have two types, dark barcode on light background and light barcode on dark background.
-If the barcodes you are decoding are of the same colour mode, setting this mode correspondly to `GTM_ORIGINAL` or `GTM_INVERTED` can improve the speed without affecting on read rate.
-If not, setting it to `GTM_ORIGINAL` and `GTM_INVERTED` will cover both types to insure the read rate.
+After the conversion, the barcode on the grayscale image is either darker or lighter than the background.
+For the lighter one, DBR needs to be informed with a `GTM_INVERTED` mode set in parameter [GrayscaleTransformationModes]({{ site.parameters_reference }}grayscale-transformation-modes.html) to invert the image in advance.
+Therefore, to insure the read rate, it is recommended to set `GTM_ORIGINAL` and `GTM_INVERTED` to cover both darker and lighter barcodes.

 ### Enhance the Grayscale Image Quality
 [ImagePreprocessingModes]({{ site.parameters_reference }}image-preprocessing-modes.html) is a parameter to provide some image processing methods to enhance the quality of the grayscale image, for example, removing the noise, improving the contrast.
-By default, it is set to `IPM_GENERAL` which means no image processing.
-Follow the table to identify the circumstance of your barcode image and set the appropriate image preprocessing mode.
+To get the best read rate, you can set all supported methods.
+But to balance the time cost, please follow the table to identify the circumstance of your barcode image and set one or a few modes.

 | Image Circumstance | Recommended Setting |
 | --- | --- |